-Because strep throat is caused by a bacteria, bacteria-fighting antibiotics are usually used to cure the disease.
-Strep throat symptoms and contagiousness dramatically improves when antibiotics are properly administered.
+Because strep throat is caused by a bacterium, bacteria-fighting antibiotics are usually used to cure the disease.
+This disease is less contagious and its symptoms dramatically improve after antibiotics have been properly administered.

 It's important not to overuse antibiotics though.
 Overuse of antibiotics threatens to create "superbugs," microbes that are resistant to antibiotics.
 Every year in the United States, at least 2 million people are infected with antibiotic-resistant bacteria.

 To avoid contributing to this growing health problem, don't try to treat viral or fungal illnesses with antibiotics.
 Antibiotics do not provide any benefit against viral or fungal infections.
 The only result of using antibiotics in these cases is the further proliferation of superbugs.